linanwx/aosr/README.md

 <- There should have an empty line if this is not the end of the document.
 ```

 In the card, the PATTERN is your question and answer.
 A card can have not only one pattern but more than 1000 patterns.
+See the next section for the specific Pattern format.

 Using `***` to split the card into sub-cards.
 This would be helpful if you don't want to write `#Q` and create a new card.